-Striving for the Interdisciplinary
+Striving for the interdisciplinary

-Study Abroad: MHC Montpellier
+Study Abroad program: MHC Montpellier

-Art History is an interdisciplinary field and I have put my Mount Holyoke academic foundation to use in varying avenues from art historical graduate research to teaching elementary aged students how to understand art.
+Art history is an interdisciplinary field and I have put my Mount Holyoke academic foundation to use in varying avenues from art historical graduate research to teaching elementary aged students how to understand art.

 I urge Mount Holyoke art historians to take advantage our program's interdisciplinarity by merging their studies with as many other fields as possible.
 Throughout my work and academic career, I have connected art history with French, art studio, and elementary education.

 As a double major at Mount Holyoke, I applied my art historical lens in learning the French language and culture.
 I studied abroad in France for a semester in Montpellier taking art history classes on French art in the French language.
 In France, I experienced the art first-hand that I had only ever seen digitally in slide-form.